iamshahid555/mediaverify/README.md

 MediaVerify is a full-stack web application for evaluating the credibility of news-style content.
 A user can submit either pasted text or a public article URL, and the system extracts the content, applies an explainable scoring pipeline, returns a credibility result, and stores the analysis for later review.

-The project prioritizes transparency alongside prediction..
+The project prioritizes transparency alongside prediction.
 Instead of treating sentiment as a proxy for credibility, MediaVerify uses source-aware and language-aware verification signals so that the output is easier to inspect, explain, and improve over time.

 ## Key Features